Billy Crystal: Personal life

 Crystal received an honorary Doctor of Fine Arts degree from New York University in 2016 and spoke at the commencement at Yankee Stadium.

 Philanthropy

 In 1986, Crystal started hosting Comic Relief on HBO with Robin Williams and Whoopi Goldberg.
 Founded by Bob Zmuda, Comic Relief raises money for homeless people in the United States.

 On September 6, 2005, on The Tonight Show with Jay Leno, Crystal and Jay Leno were the first celebrities to sign a Harley-Davidson motorcycle to be auctioned off for Gulf Coast relief.

 Crystal has participated in the Simon Wiesenthal Center Museum of Tolerance in Los Angeles.
-Crystal's personal history is featured in the "Finding Our Families, Finding Ourselves" exhibit in the genealogy wing of the museum.
+His personal history is featured in the "Finding Our Families, Finding Ourselves" exhibit in the genealogy wing of the museum.

+Political views

+Crystal is a supporter of the Democratic Party and has appeared in advertisements on behalf of the party.

+Crystal was an outspoken critic of Donald Trump during the latter's 2016 presidential campaign.
+Crystal supported Hillary Clinton in the 2016 election.